 Using medicine to enact social justice drew me to healthcare.
-My experiences with patient populations both domestically and abroad has allowed me to develop my idea of “surgical justice”: the use of surgery to address social justice issues.
-Plastic and reconstructive surgery lends itself perfectly to this idea, whether it be working with cleft patients, burn victims, injured veterans, or the transgender population.
+My experiences with patient populations both domestically and abroad has allowed me to develop an idea of “surgical justice”: the use of surgery to address social justice issues.
+Plastic and reconstructive surgery lends itself perfectly to this idea, whether it be working with individuals with clefts, burn victims, injured veterans, or the gender diverse population.
 I plan to use my career to work towards “surgical justice” through the lens of advocacy, policy, research and the patients I will serve.

 I studied Biochemistry and Molecular Biophysics at the University of Arizona.
 After graduating Summa Cum Laude and with Honors, and receiving the Most Outstanding Undergraduate Thesis Award, I continued to study Biochemistry and Biophysics, eventually receiving a Master of Science.
 My research was focused on protein evolution and function.
 I spent the year after my graduate studies as a Fulbright Scholar at the University of Zürich in Switzerland.
 My work in the laboratory of Dr. Andreas Plückthun focused on protein engineering as a means to target and kill breast cancers.